A woman in Born Free uniform with South African school children in school uniform

 A Conservation Club meet and learn more about rhinos

-Visiting the centres offers students the opportunity to take part in a programme that delivers theoretical learning, information about our rescued cats (both their personal stories and their needs in the wild) followed by an opportunity to visit the Game Reserve itself.
-These sessions allow them to better understand where wildlife belongs.
+Visiting the centres offers students the opportunity to take part in a programme that delivers theoretical learning, information about our rescued cats (both their personal stories and their needs in the wild) and an opportunity to visit the Game Reserve itself.
+These sessions allow them to better understand wildlife rights and where wildlife belongs, increasing understanding of the issues facing wild animals in captivity and the impact of human behaviour on individual species in the wild.

 A group of women sit around a table, using sewing machines

-As this group is part of Born Free’s wider community outreach programme, we also engage them in wildlife and environmental education and offer them the opportunity to visit our centres to learn more about Born Free’s work and the natural environment.
+Being part of Born Free’s wider community outreach programme, we also engage this group in wildlife and environmental education and offer them the opportunity to visit our centres to learn more about Born Free’s work and the natural environment.
+Game reserves are part of the project’s clientele base, highlighting to the local community and individual participants the need to supporting /engage in wildlife and habitat protection as they directly benefit from ecotourism.

 Lots of large rubbish bags are piled together, with people collecting more rubbish around them